[For daily omer reminders and Jews on The Simpsons stuff, follow us on Instagram (@CountTheHomer) and on Facebook (@homercalendar)]

 The Counting Ritual (D'ohs and Donuts)

-Each evening, while standing, one first recites the blessing for the mitzvah of counting, and then declares the number of days and weeks of the omer count.
+ach evening, while standing, one first recites the blessing for the mitzvah of counting, and then declares the number of days and weeks of the omer count.
 Traditionally, if one forgets to count at night (D'oh!), the count may be made the next day without a blessing.
 One then resumes the regular count that evening.
 If, however, one skips an entire day, then orthodox practice is to continue counting until Shavuot, without the blessing (but see this).

-The Homer Calendar can guide you through the counting of the omer in three ways:
+The Homer Calendar can guide you through the

-2) Click on each of the weeks in the far left column below to open a two-page document (pdf format) you can print out.
-These pages have the blessing and the count for each day of the omer for that week.
+on each of the weeks in the far left column below to open a

-3) View and print out a one-page pdf Homer Calendar with the count for each day of the omer for this year by clicking here.
+and print out a one-page pdf Homer Calendar with the count

 Check out our extras and links below for all things Jewish and Simpsons.